When will we know the results of the New Hampshire primary?

 Related video: New Hampshire primary will not have Joe Biden on ballot

-While New Hampshire is unlikely to face the same kind of harsh weather conditions as the Iowa caucusgoers last week, the results could be delayed by a significant amount of hand-counting or by calls for a recount by a former president who has made a habit of questioning results he doesn’t like.
+While New Hampshire voters are unlikely to face the same kind of harsh weather conditions as the Iowa caucus-goers last week, Tuesday’s results could be delayed by a significant amount of hand-counting or by calls for a recount from a certain former president who has made a habit of questioning results he doesn’t like.

-Amid the battle within the Democratic Party about which states should come first in the primary calendar, President Joe Biden, who is not on the ballot, is expected to get a large number of write-in votes on Tuesday 23 January, meaning that hand-counting may delay the final results on the Democratic side.
+Amid the battle within the Democratic Party about which states should come first in the primary calendar, President Joe Biden, who is not on the ballot, is expected to get a large number of write-in votes, meaning that hand-counting may delay the final results on the Democratic side.

-Mr Biden is being challenged by self-help author Marianne Williamson and Rep Dean Phillips but neither is seen as a threat.
+Mr Biden is being challenged by the self-help author Marianne Williamson and Minnesota congressman Dean Phillips, although neither is seen as a real threat.

-Former President Donald Trump, who won Iowa by around 30 points, is expected to face stiffer competition in New Hampshire, particularly from his former UN Ambassador Nikki Haley.
-Florida Governor Ron DeSantis is also vying to emerge as Mr Trump’s main challenger after finishing second in Iowa, but is trailing in New Hampshire polls.
+Former president Donald Trump, who won Iowa by around 30 points, is expected to face stiffer competition in New Hampshire from his own former UN ambassador Nikki Haley.

+Florida governor Ron DeSantis, finished second in Iowa but dropped out of the race on Sunday after saying he say “no clear path to victory in New Hampshire, leaving Mr Trump and Ms Haley in a two-horse race for their party’s presidential nomination.

+Most of the polls in the Granite State close at 7pm but some close at 7.30pm and a few at 8pm.

 The tabulation of votes on primary night in 2020 ended at 1.12am for the Democrats with 93 per cent of the votes counted and at 1.14am for the GOP with 92 per cent of the votes counted.

 There are worries that if Ms Haley wins by a slim margin, Mr Trump may refuse to accept the results and call for a lengthy recount, as he did after losing the 2020 election.
-Similarly, Mr Trump accused Texas Senator Ted Cruz of stealing the Iowa Caucuses after Mr Trump came in second place in 2016.
+The same candidate also accused Texas senator Ted Cruz of stealing the Iowa caucuses in 2016 after Mr Trump came in second place there.

-In 2020, Mr Trump claimed that he would have won New Hampshire if people hadn’t been bussed in from Massachusetts to vote.
-There’s no evidence this happened.
+In 2020, Mr Trump claimed that he would have won New Hampshire if people had not been bussed in from Massachusetts to vote.
+There was no evidence to suggest this actually happened.

-As of 19 January, Mr Trump leads in FiveThirtyEight’s average of New Hampshire polls, receiving 49.1 per cent to Ms Haley’s 33.8 per cent.
-Mr DeSantis stands at 4.9 per cent.
+As of 22 January, Mr Trump leads in FiveThirtyEight’s average of New Hampshire polls, receiving 49.8 per cent to Ms Haley’s 36 per cent.

-“What, are you going to get 250 town moderators to conspire secretly in a back room somewhere across the state?” he told the paper.
+“What, are you going to get 250 town moderators to conspire secretly in a back room somewhere across the state?” he told the newspaper.
 “It’s a ridiculous concept.”

+“If people want to pay for a recount, they’re more than welcome.”

-Mr Scanlan told the paper he doesn’t expect a recount, but he added that he “wouldn’t be surprised” if one was called for.
+Mr Scanlan told the same paper he does not expect a recount but he added that he “wouldn’t be surprised” if one was called for.

 Regarding the Democratic race, he said he expected the results to be available by the end of the night.